Noël Coward: Personal life

 In his profession, Coward was widely admired and loved for his generosity and kindness to those who fell on hard times.
 Stories are told of the unobtrusive way in which he relieved the needs or paid the debts of old theatrical acquaintances who had no claim on him.
-From 1934 until 1956, Coward was the president of the Actors Orphanage, which was supported by the theatrical industry.
+From 1934 until 1956, Coward was the president of the Actors' Orphanage, which was supported by the theatrical industry.
 In that capacity, he befriended the young Peter Collinson, who was in the care of the orphanage.
 He became Collinson's godfather and helped him to get started in show business.
 When Collinson was a successful director, he invited Coward to play a role in The Italian Job.
 Graham Payn also played a small role in the film.

 In 1926, Coward acquired Goldenhurst Farm, in Aldington, Kent, making it his home for most of the next thirty years, except when the military used it during the Second World War.
 It is a Grade II listed building.
 In the 1950s, Coward left the UK for tax reasons, receiving harsh criticism in the press.
-He first settled in Bermuda but later bought houses in Jamaica and Switzerland (in the village of Les Avants, near Montreux), which remained his homes for the rest of his life.
+He first settled in Bermuda but later bought houses in Jamaica and Switzerland (Chalet Covar in the village of Les Avants, near Montreux), which remained his homes for the rest of his life.
 His expatriate neighbours and friends included Joan Sutherland, David Niven, Richard Burton and Elizabeth Taylor, and Julie Andrews and Blake Edwards in Switzerland and Ian Fleming and his wife Ann in Jamaica.
 Coward was a witness at the Flemings' wedding, but his diaries record his exasperation with their constant bickering.

 Coward's political views were conservative, but not unswervingly so: he despised the government of Neville Chamberlain for its policy of appeasing Nazi Germany, and he differed sharply with Winston Churchill over the abdication crisis of 1936.
 Whereas Churchill supported Edward VIII's wish to marry "his cutie", Wallis Simpson, Coward thought the king irresponsible, telling Churchill, "England doesn't wish for a Queen Cutie."
 Coward disliked propaganda in plays:

 Nevertheless, his own views sometimes surfaced in his plays: both Cavalcade and This Happy Breed are, in the words of the playwright David Edgar, "overtly Conservative political plays written in the Brechtian epic manner."
 In religion, Coward was agnostic.
 He wrote of his views, "Do I believe in God?
 I can't say No and I can't say Yes, To me it's anybody's guess."

 Coward spelled his first name with the diæresis ("I didn't put the dots over the 'e' in Noël.
 The language did.
 Otherwise it's not Noël but Nool!").
 The press and many book publishers failed to follow suit, and his name was printed as 'Noel' in The Times, The Observer and other contemporary newspapers and books.